 Primarily, I function as an educator on topics within botanical wellness.
 I enjoy public speaking and writing and also do some in-person consulting and bespoke product development.

 Endocrine dysfunction and child-related health topics are my primary areas of interest as well as whole-family support for managing complex health concerns.

 Later, I became more serious in my study of natural health and wellness, especially using herbs to keep our family healthy and to deal with minor complaints.
 A big family tends to generate a lot of minor boo-boos.
-After completing several home-study courses, I went back to college to further my knowledge and experience with a Diploma of Dietary Supplement Science and Certificate in Professional Aromatherapy through the state-accredited programs at Franklin Institute of Wellness.
+After completing several home-study courses, I went back to college to further my knowledge and experience with a Diploma of Dietary Supplement Science and Certificate in Professional Aromatherapy through the state-accredited programs at Franklin School of Integrated Health Sciences.
 More coursework and experience has come through the Immersion program at Chestnut School of Herbal Medicine with additional training in aromatherapy with world-renowned teachers and becoming a Registered Aromatherapist (ARC) in 2019.

 All of this to say, I have two decades of experience assisting family, friends, and clients to incorporate real food, herbs, and aromatherapy in their lives to promote wellness and to help their bodies do what they were created to do.